chrippa/livestreamer/README.rst

 Quickstart
 -----------

-The default behaviour of Livestreamer is to playback a stream in the default player (`VLC <http://videolan.org/>`_).
+The default behavior of Livestreamer is to playback a stream in the default player (`VLC <http://videolan.org/>`_).

 .. sourcecode:: console